sebwalk/voice-dice/README.md

 ### Usage

-Tap the "WürfelApp" heading to toggle between voice-controlled and random mode.
+Tap the "WürfelApp" heading to toggle between voice-controlled and inverted mode.
 Voice-controlled mode is discreetly indicated using a 1px white border at the top of the screen.
+When in inverted mode, you will never throw the detected number.

 Tap the dice in order to roll it.